renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Generally, Mudskippers are more than happy to keep to themselves.
 They have limited agriculture and aquaculture, and prefer hunting and foraging throughout the watery networks of the ruby isle.
-Mudskippers are surprisingly willing to share the waterways that they call home; most tribes only conflict with their land-dwelling neighbors when those races threaten to spoil a river—by overfishing, for example.
+Mudskippers are surprisingly willing to share the waterways that they call home; most tribes only conflict with their land-dwelling neighbors when those races threaten to spoil a river — by overfishing, for example.

 A few tribes have joined the Raptor Protectorate, and a few more trade with them.
 The Protectorate tribes provide an alternative trade network, which serve to move goods throughout the waterways of the interior and eastern coast of the Ruby Plane, and to connect the Protectorate with distant markets.